naveenluke/tut/README.md

-# Informatics for RNA-seq: A web resource for analysis on the cloud

-Welcome to the RNA-seq Tutorial.
-Use this page to navigate your way through all exercises.
-Each page has a link at the bottom to bring you back to this table of contents.
-A version of this tutorial was accompanied by a publication.
-If you find the materials here or in that paper useful, please cite the following:
+# RNA-Seq Workshop NEHU, Tutorial

+An educational tutorial and working demonstration pipeline for RNA-seq analysis including an introduction to: Next generation sequence file formats, reference genomes, gene annotation, expression analysis, differential expression analysis, alternative splicing analysis, data visualization, and interpretation.

+Acknowledgements:
+This tutorial page is partially forked and modified from <a href="https://github.com/griffithlab/rnaseq_tutorial/wiki">RNA-seq tutorial wiki</a> to stick with the workshop schedule.

+Citation:
 Malachi Griffith\*, Jason R. Walker, Nicholas C. Spies, Benjamin J. Ainscough, Obi L. Griffith\*.
-2015. [*Informatics for RNA-seq: A web resource for analysis on the cloud*.](http://dx.doi.org/10.1371/journal.pcbi.1004393) PLoS Comp Biol.
-11(8):e1004393. \*To whom correspondence should be addressed: E-mail: mgriffit[AT]genome.wustl.edu, ogriffit[AT]genome.wustl.edu
+2015. <a href="http://dx.doi.org/10.1371/journal.pcbi.1004393">Informatics for RNA-seq: A web resource for analysis on the cloud</a>.
+PLoS Comp Biol.
+11(8):e1004393.

+\*To whom correspondence should be addressed: E-mail: mgriffit[AT]genome.wustl.edu, ogriffit[AT]genome.wustl.edu

 ### Table of Contents